matyus/matyus.github.com/_posts/2023-02-10-did-they-pass-the-coding-exercise.md

 - **Did they good mind-muscle connection?**
   What level of self-awareness did they have?

+- **Did they use you as a spotter?**
+  Were they receptive or eliciting feedback and suggestions?

 Now we have a rich collection of observations from which to draw upon after the interview.